cascadiadata/cascadiadata.github.io/news/_posts/2017-08-05-cuac-summit.markdown

 * assess the potential impacts of new technologies on future equity and accessibility
 * use market segmentation and behavioral metrics to see which groups are underserved by current transportation

-<b>Data Science-enabled “bottom-up” understanding, e.g. housing, transportation, jobs, social, and substance abuse</b>
+<b>Data Science-enabled “bottom-up” understanding, e.g. housing, transportation, jobs, social, and substance abuse:</b>
 Explore the paths along which processes take place that lead to outcomes of homelessness, drug use, employment, housing and transportation (availability, constraints and mode choice).
 Provide research to understand how processes drive decisions, activities and outcomes through a variety of domains in the context of urban analytics, including social and demographic factors.

-<b>Land Parcel Dataset</b>
+<b>Land Parcel Dataset:</b>
 Partner with government agencies, indigenous communities, and real estate and land use associations such as the [Urban Development Institute]( http://udi.bc.ca/) and the [Urban Land Institute](https://uli.org/) to create a land parcel data set showing real estate transactions and land use changes over time.
-Data sets on property assessments, zoning, land titles and urban planning could be used.
-The [Integrated Public Use Microdata Series](https://www.ipums.org/) at the University of Minnesota Population provides a model.
+Utilize data sets on property assessments, zoning, land titles and urban planning.
+The [Integrated Public Use Microdata Series](https://www.ipums.org/) at the University of Minnesota Population Center provides a model.
 The resulting information may be applicable to CUAC transportation research.

-<b>International Housing Market Dataset: Supply-oriented</b>
+<b>International Housing Market Dataset: Supply-oriented:</b>
 Create a system to extract data on the rental housing market to see changes in neighborhood density, focus on housing supply instead of demand.

-<b>Data Consulting for Cities, Inventory, Needs Assessment</b>
+<b>Data Consulting for Cities, Inventory, Needs Assessment:</b>
-Working with city governments to enable a better understanding of data collection, data availability and best practices; as well as legal issues and constraints around setting up repositories and data use policies.
+Work with city governments to enable a better understanding of data collection, availability and best practices; as well as legal issues and constraints around setting up repositories and data use policies.
 Begins by asking the questions:
 What data do they need?
 What would they do with that data if they had it?
 What data do they already have?
 What can they do with it?
 Can they use the data to better inform data processes?